jw409/ZMCPTools/etc/PLAYWRIGHT_USAGE.md

 **Last Updated**: 2025-10-09

-**Status**: Active - playwright-mcp integrated as git submodule, configured in project-local .claude/mcp_config.json
+**Status**: Active - playwright-mcp integrated as git submodule, available to agents on-demand (not globally loaded)

 **Authority**: Authoritative guide for playwright-mcp usage in ZMCPTools project

+**Note**: Not loaded in Claude Code sessions by default.
+Agents can configure when browser automation is needed.